alf-tool/alf-core/doc/gh-pages/overview/faq.md

 * Does Alf optimize queries?

 >> Not yet.
 We plan to implement basic optimization strategies in the middle term.

 * How to recognize other data sources and file formats than .csv files and SQL tables?

 >> Subclass `Alf::Reader` for new file formats.
-Subclass `Alf::Environment` for implementing a resolver for named datasources.
+Subclass `Alf::Database` for implementing a resolver for named datasources.